 Jessie was one of the favourites to win this year’s Mercury Prize Award

 and they won!!!).
 I first heard her on SBTRKT’s Right Thing To Do

 and I remember thinking ‘Ooh.. where did I hear that voice before?’
 It’s distinct enough, but the influences are there; it has a sort of nonchalance that affects you like The xx

 ‘s Romy Madley-Croft’s, an effortless sultriness like Sade

-‘s soul, and an upcoming sense of relevance like Katy B
+‘s with India Arie‘s soul, and an upcoming sense of relevance like Katy B

 ‘s.
 Her album Devotion

 is quite a lounger, give it a listen.